Returning to Ireland and having a baby

 Care for illnesses that are not related to your pregnancy are not covered by the Scheme.
 This means that if you need to see your GP about a non-pregnancy related illness (such as asthma), normal GP charges will apply (unless you have a medical card or a GP visit card).

-You can find out more in our document on maternity and infant care services.
+You can find out more in our page on maternity and infant care services.

 Can I get paid maternity leave from work?